stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 maximum amount of microstacks spendable in a single Stacks transfer.

-Like any other public smart contract function, this function call returns true if the transfer was successful, and false otherwise.
+Like any other public smart contract function, this function call returns an `ok` if the transfer was successful, and `err` otherwise.

 ## Data-Space Primitives